megawubs/megawubs.github.io/_posts/2015-01-20-setup-jekyll-with-github-pages.md

 #### Setting up Github pages

  To be able to setup Github pages, you need a Github account.
-To do that, go to [Github][3] and follow the instructions.
+To get one, go to [Github][3] and follow the instructions.
 If you already have one, cool!
 Just create a new repository with your name appended with `.github.io` so, for me it would be `megawubs.github.io`.
 Set it to public and don't add a readme.
 When all of this is done, go back to your terminal and inside your Jekyll root do the following commands